bocchilorenzo/text-summarizer/README.md

 The code was adapted to allow for the use of either a Word2Vec model or a fastText model.
 It also has the ability to work with compressed fastText models in order to be usable in an environment with limited resources.

 ## How to use
+NOTE: You can skip steps 2, 3 and 4 if you already have UDpipe 1 and the models installed or if you want to use the NLTK sentence tokenizer instead of UDpipe's.

 1. Clone the repository, and install the requirements:
 ```bash
 pip install -r requirements.txt